Free Consultation

 What happens if QT is conducted too aggressively?

-Overly aggressive QT can cause liquidity squeezes, as occurred in September 2019 when the repo market briefly came under stress and the Fed had to intervene.
-Since then, central banks have proceeded more cautiously.
+Overly aggressive QT can cause liquidity squeezes, as occurred in September 2019 when the repo market briefly came under stress and overnight rates spiked above 10%.
+The Fed had to intervene with emergency repo operations.
+Since then, central banks have proceeded more cautiously and monitor reserve levels far more closely.

 How do traders recognize when QT will end?